National Highway System (United States): Legislation

-Aside from designating the system, the act served several other purposes, including restoring $5.4 billion in funding to state highway departments, giving Congress the power to prioritize highway system projects, repealing all federal speed limit controls, and prohibits the federal government from requiring states to use federal-aid highway funds to convert existing signs or purchase new signs with metric units.
+The act served several other purposes, including restoring $5.4 billion in funding to state highway departments, giving Congress the power to prioritize highway system projects, repealing all federal speed limit controls, and prohibits the federal government from requiring states to use federal-aid highway funds to convert existing signs or purchase new signs with metric units.

 The act also created a State Infrastructure Bank pilot program.
 Ten states were chosen in 1996 for this new method of road financing.
-These banks would lend money like regular banks, with funding coming from the federal government or the private sector, and they would be repaid through such means as highway tolls or taxes.
+These banks would lend money like regular banks, with funding coming from the federal government or the private sector, and they would be repaid through highway tolls or taxes.
 In 1997, 28 more states asked to be part of the program.
 Ohio was the first state to use a state infrastructure bank to start building a road.
 An advantage of this method was completing projects faster; state laws and the lack of appropriate projects were potential problems.